AnalyticsApps/Exploratory-Data-Analysis-with-python/README.md

 # Exploratory Data Analysis with Python

 Repo provides various exploratory analysis on the dataset to get insight on data.
-As an example, I have taken the Titanic dataset from Kaggle ([Titanic DataSet] )
+As an example, I have taken the Titanic dataset from Kaggle ( [Titanic DataSet] )

 The code is generalized for other dataset also.
 You can use the script for other dataset with minimal changes.

 ## Usage

+    python code/ExploratoryDataAnalysis.py datasetName train_file targetAttribute outDirectory

+    datasetName: Name of the dataset.
+    train_file: Path of the Test data
+    targetAttribute: Target Attribute
+    outDirectory: directory where the reports and plot images generated

+    Example:
+    python code/ExploratoryDataAnalysis.py Titanic /opt/ML/titan/train.csv Survived /opt/Exploratory-Data-Analysis-with-python/output